 The structure of the nucleon, as measured both by electrons and neutrinos, has been a subject of experimental study for decades.
 The discovery of neutrino oscillation and the availability of high precision electron scattering measurements have renewed interest in the study of neutrino interactions on nuclei.
 Neutrinos offer unique information about the structure of the nucleon and the nucleus.
 There are many experimental neutrino programs now running, under construction, or being planned for the near future, all of which use nuclear targets such as oxygen, carbon, aluminum, argon, or iron.
-Likewise, there has been significant progress in the calculation of cross sections, backgrounds, and nuclear corrections.
+Likewise, there has been significant progress in the calculation of cross sections, nuclear corrections, and backgrounds to specific processes.
 Improvement of these models, supported by neutrino data, will be important for the upcoming precision neutrino oscillation studies.